 We considered providing a training schedule however we know everyone is busy and has a different schedule.
 With this in mind, upon booking we provide guidelines in our ‘Welcome Package’ for what we consider to be necessary for your training program to ensure your fitness level is ready for your trek.
 As with all physical activity, we strongly recommend trekkers see their physicians prior to beginning any new training.

 Upon arrival in Port Moresby, we will meet you at the airport and bring you to the hotel where you will be staying pre and post trek.
-Our preferred hotel is the Holiday Inn & Suites in Port Moresby.
+Our preferred hotel is The Sanctuary Resort and Spa in Port Moresby which we are sure you will find very comfortable however this may change depending on availability.
 Venturing away from the city and into remote areas will take you off the beaten track.
-With this in mind, you will find that although the accommodations while visiting our villages are very basic and may be lacking in the usual facilities you are accustomed to at home, they are safe, clean and offer a close-up look into another culture.
+With this in mind, you will find that although the accommodations while visiting our villages may be lacking in the usual comforts and facilities you are accustomed to at home, they are safe, clean and offer a close-up look into our culture.
 We do emphasize that with IKA tours, we do not ‘insulate’ you in large, international style hotels.
 What we do is provide safe, clean, local accommodation.
 Our goal is to offer you an opportunity to live the way the local people live.
 The way we live.